audioxide/data/data/posts/20201126-articles-state-of-rapture-the-music-of-bioshock.md

 This molotov cocktail of sounds was what was kicking around inside Schyman’s head when the penny finally dropped.

 “One day I had an epiphany,” he says, “an idea with a solo violin and some dark ambient dissonant synth sound.
 I sent it to Emily and she said, that’s it.
-That’s the BioShock sound.”
+That’s the *BioShock* sound.”

-Anyone who has played BioShock ought to be familiar with that sound.
+Anyone who has played *BioShock* is likely familiar with that sound.
 The soundtrack grew from the seed of that eureka moment, each track a fresh branch.
 “The hardest part is finding the approach,” Schyman says.
 “Once you do it gets much easier.”

 ## A life of its own